coff33ninja/voice_assistant/README.md

 # Voice Assistant Project

+## ⚠️ Work in Progress ⚠️

+This is a personal voice assistant project currently under active development.
+Many features are implemented, but it's still evolving.

 This project is a Python-based voice assistant capable of understanding voice commands, performing tasks like setting reminders, fetching weather information, and answering general questions.

 ## Overview